MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/readme.md

 ### Known issues

-- Triggers set to react to a specific link clicked after an email tile show multiple options for the same link.
+- Triggers set to react to a specific "link clicked" after an email tile show multiple options for the same link.
 These triggers might not work correctly because clicks are not always attributed to the correct link. <!--- 759533 -->
 - Deactivated contacts won't receive any emails from journeys they were participating in, but they might continue to be included in other actions, such as tasks and workflows. <!--- 759533 -->
 - Insights for journeys, emails, and marketing pages may take up to six hours to display.
 - If you stop a live customer journey, then add contacts to the target segment, and restart the journey, those added contacts might receive emails sent by this journey more than once. <!-- 1196442 -->